jvkass/jvkass/README.md

 # Hey 👋

 My name is João Vitor, I'm from Brasil...
-I'm Computer Science Student at Federal University of Ceara, that <br>
+I'm bachelor Computer Science at Federal University of Ceara, that <br>
 has been working as a Fullstack Developer since 2019.